Dashboard Member settings

 Where the request to the elected representative is made by someone other than the data subject, the above conditions are met only if the disclosure must be made without the data subject’s consent for one of the following reasons:

-• where, in the circumstances, the data subject cannot consent to the processing
+• in the circumstances, the data subject cannot consent to the processing

-• where obtaining the data subject’s consent would prejudice the action taken by the elected representative
+• obtaining the data subject’s consent would prejudice the action taken by the elected representative, or

-• the processing is necessary in the interests of another individual and the data subject has withheld consent unreasonably
+• the processing is necessary for the interests of another individual, and the data subject has withheld consent unreasonably

 Informing elected representatives about prisoners